haptork/csaransh/README.md

 ## Contributions

 Contributions are welcome in the form of suggestions, ideas, code, bug fixes, constructive feedback.
-We see exploring parameters of subcascades such as their volume using convex hull etc. can be a good direction to extend.
-Adding more methods to pattern matching subcascades and cascades can be useful to break down the cascades and understand them better.
+We think exploring parameters of subcascades such as their volume using convex hull etc. can be a good direction to extend.
+Adding more methods to pattern match subcascades and cascades can be helpful in understand them better.

-The current direction for web interface is to improve the efficiency of the interface by splitting the single webpack js file into different bundles.
+The current direction for web interface is to add help to different sections, add more interactions to plots and improve the efficiency of the interface by splitting the single webpack js file into different bundles.

+Check issues for more specific contributions.

-We hope the current software can help explore many new ideas but we believe that it is just the beginning.
+We hope the current software can help explore many new ideas.
+We believe that it is just the beginning.

 ## Citation